AguaClara/aguaclara/docs/source/guide-dev/guide-dev.rst

 ---------------------------------
 If you want to make changes to ``aguaclara``, you should make the package available locally.

 #.
-Make sure to have Python, ``pip``, and Git installed (for guidance, see :ref:`install-python-pip`).
-The ``aguaclara`` package requires Python versions [COME BACK HERE WITH RIGHT VERSIONS].
-If you must have a different version on your computer for another project, refer to the ``pyenv`` tutorial [WRITE THIS LATER] for managing multiple Python versions.
+Make sure to have Python, ``pip``, and Git installed (for guidance, see :ref:`install-software`).
+Check the package's `Pypi <https://pypi.org/project/aguaclara/>`_ page for the required Python version.
+If you must have a different version on your computer for another project, you can use `pyenv <https://github.com/pyenv/pyenv#simple-python-version-management-pyenv>`_ to manage multiple Python versions.

 #.
 Install `Pipenv <https://pypi.org/project/pipenv/>`_, a package management and virtual environment tool, by running the following command in the command line: